Charles River Bike Path: Upper Charles River Reservation

 In 2004, a $9M master plan to extend the path westward from Watertown Square to Norumbega Park in Newton was completed.

 The path continues along the north side of the river from Watertown Square to Bridge Street, there crossing back from Watertown to Newton.
 This segment was completed in 1997.

 The riverwalk then continues along the south bank, crossing back to the north bank at the Blue Heron Bridge, built 2004 just for the path, and continuing to Moody Street in Waltham, near the Charles River Museum of Industry and Waltham Common.
 The route extends upstream with a combination of paths and streets, to Auburndale, the Newton neighborhood where Norumbega Park is located.

 There are plans to extend the path upstream along the curving river to Needham, Dedham, and the West Roxbury neighborhood of Boston.

 Eastern connections

 Bike recreation opportunities continue to the east with North Point Park in Cambridge, and Nashua Street Park on the Boston side.
 There are discontinuities near North Station and the Zakim Bridge before the Boston Harborwalk continues on both sides of the harbor.

-The proposed extension of the Somerville Community Path would connect the Boston end of the Charles River Path to the network of mixed-use trails to the northwest.
+The Somerville Community Path extension connects the Boston end of the Charles River Path to the network of mixed-use trails to the northwest.

+Sequential connections heading north starting at the Watertown Branch Rail Trail, the Watertown-Cambridge Greenway, the Fresh Pond Bikeway, and the Alewife Brook Parkway Path, also connects to the network of mixed-use trails to the northwest.